Farrael22/poc-microsoft-orleans/README.md

 # Introduction
-Orleans POC simulating attendance distribution of a real scenario.
+Orleans POC simulating attendance distribution of a real scenario, used on a TDC Recife .Net presentation.

 # Getting Started